egnor/wt32-eth01/README.md

 The schematic lists an "LM1117F-1.8V" voltage regulator, which is clearly wrong-- the output is 3.3V, not 1.8V, and also the actual part on the board appears to be an [AMS1117-3.3](http://www.advanced-monolithic.com/pdf/ds1117.pdf).
 This LDO has a max dropout of 1.3V and a max input voltage of 15V, so in theory the "5V" input should take anything from 4.6V-15V, though the LDO may get hot with higher voltages if you draw much current.
 It's thermally protected so it shouldn't burn up but may shut off.

 The WT32-ETH01 does not support Power over Ethernet (PoE), you'll need an external "splitter" if you want that.

+### Power-on reset

+The WT32-S1 module (silver box) includes an R-C circuit on EN with 10KΩ × 0.1µF = 1msec time constant.
+The WT32-ETH01 board includes a separate R-C circuit for the LAN8720A Ethernet controller, also with 1msec time constant.
+These are quite fast, so if input voltage ramps slowly, the chip may not start reliably, [as discussed in this thread](https://wled.discourse.group/t/wt32-eth01-hangs-on-boot-after-psu-power-up/2937/5).
+This can be fixed if necessary by adding a slower external R-C circuit.

 ## Programming